 - It's comfort food but made healthy just like in my Vegan Split Pea and Barley Soup.

 - It's wallet-friendly!
 You'll love that this soup doesn't break the bank.
-It's made with ingredients you probably already have in your kitchen, like potatoes, carrots, and everyday spices.
+It's made with ingredients you probably already have in your kitchen.

 - I don't need to tell you, but it's worth mentioning broccoli is loaded with vitamins, fiber, and antioxidants so have more in Roasted Broccoli Salad with Vegan Honey Mustard Dressing.